kaspax-kaspax/ModBusShutdown/README.md

 ## 🥪 Test the Configuration

 You can start by pointing to a known test register or log responses only by setting the threshold very low (e.g., 5) and monitoring the log file.

 ---

+## 🔢 Test Mode

+You can run the app in **test mode** using the `--test` flag.
+This is useful for verifying:

+- Your Modbus connection works
+- The battery level can be read
+- The email notification system is functioning

+---